 #9 Join an online running community

-These groups are great to share any questions you have about running and get support and advice on running-related things like routes, injury prevention and running motivation.
+They’re also great to get support and advice on running-related things like routes, injury prevention and running motivation.

-Download a running app
+#10 Download a running app

 A running tracking app is a must for many beginner runners as it allows you to track your progress and share your progress with your running friends.

 A running app is also beneficial to not only track your run, but monitor your distance and pace and provide some motivation.

 Check out my post on 6 of the best running for beginners apps for inspiration.

 Related: 5 of the best 5k to 10k running apps